Keep the Information Flowing

 If you’re having trouble with a debt collector, submit your complaint directly to the company’s compliance department.
 If you are not able to resolve the issue directly with the collection agency, you can file a complaint with:

-- The Consumer Financial Protection Bureau (CFPB), which regulates the collection industry, online or by phone at 855-411-2372
+- The Consumer Financial Protection Bureau (CFPB), which regulates the collection industry and shares enforcement of the FDCPA, online or by phone at 855-411-2372

-- The Federal Trade Commission (FTC), which enforces the federal Fair Debt Collection Practices Act, online or by phone at 877-FTC-HELP
+- The Federal Trade Commission (FTC), which, along with the CFPB, enforces the federal Fair Debt Collection Practices Act, online or by phone at 877-FTC-HELP

 - The Better Business Bureau